HonzaKubita/HomeAutomation/README.md

 ## Contributing

-We encourage contributions to make this home automation platform even more powerful and versatile.
-Feel free to submit issues, feature requests, or pull requests on our GitHub repository.
+I encourage contributions to make this home automation platform even more powerful and versatile.
+Feel free to submit issues, feature requests, or pull requests on this GitHub repository.

-Let's build a connected and automated future for everyone!